Skip to Content

 • All Mode Operation - AM - FM- USB - LSB - CW

-In contrast to the other radios here, the FT-891 has a detachable head (screen) that lets you mount the radio where convenient and mount the head where visible.
 While it may be true that this radio has the price tag of some base stations, it also has these capabilities in a much more portable package.

 Beginner Base Station

 The ICom IC-718 is an all-band radio that covers 10-meters to 160-meters.
-Comparatively, it doesn’t have the digital signal processing features (e.g., noise reduction), or digital modes of more full-featured radios.
-It also does not have digital modes like its big brothers.
-Where it lacks in features, it gains in gains in simplicity.
+Comparatively, it doesn’t have the digital signal processing features (e.g., noise reduction) or digital modes of more full-featured radios.

-In comparison to the experts, as a beginner HAM, you will benefit from the ease of use of the IC-718.
+In comparison to the experts, as a beginner ham, you will benefit from the ease of use of the IC-718.
 Instead, as you journey farther down the path, you will learn more and benefit from the advanced features of other radios.
-Learn the basics now, invest in advanced tools later.

-HAM Radio Training Opportunities
+Ham Radio Training Opportunities

-HAM radio skills are perishable.
+Ham radio skills are perishable.
 Specifically, if you don’t use them, you’ll lose them.
 In this case, you need training.

-The good news is that HAM radio is a popular hobby and there are several organizations dedicated to keeping skills sharp.
-The Amateur Radio Emergency Service (ARES) and the Radio Amateur Civil Emergency Service (RACES) are both civilian organizations dedicated to the use of HAM radios during emergencies.
+The Amateur Radio Emergency Service (ARES) and the Radio Amateur Civil Emergency Service (RACES) are both civilian organizations dedicated to the use of ham radios during emergencies.

 The prepper community has its very own radio organization for communications.
 Specifically, I’m talking about the American Redoubt Radio Operators Network (AmRRON).
-AmRRON is a collection of prepper radio operators.
-AmRRON has formalized radio communication from frequencies, time windows, and digital modes.

-Each T-Rex event selects a potential disaster and presents a week’s worth of build up with mock-news reports sent via the internet and radio.
-Next, as the event builds, it kicks off for real with the announcement that the grid has failed and they instruct you to power down your house and in similar fashion power up your communication gear.
-Finally, over the weekend, the networks operate according to the AmRRON’s operating instructions.
+Finally, over the weekend, the networks operated according to AmRRON’s operating instructions.
 I’ve never seen a more professionally run exercise.
 Even if you don’t take part fully, you can gain a lot by just following along.

-Saying 73 to HAM Radio for Preppers
+Saying 73 to Ham Radio for Preppers

 Communication is something that we take for granted.
 We use cell phones.
 Radios are always on in the background.
 The television is always on.
 The internet is a constant and consistent form of connection between us.

-But what if the lights go out, the internet goes down, and all radio services stop.
+But what if the lights go out, the internet goes down, and all radio services stop?
 How will you communicate?

-HAM radios for preppers are one of the best methods for exchanging information for when all the familiar methods have gone.
-It takes tools.
 It takes knowledge.
-Most importantly it takes proficiency.
+Most importantly, it takes proficiency.
 Undeniably, there is no better time than now to start on your path to communicating with ease.